Application Do's and Don'ts

 Filling out college applications can be daunting, no doubt about it, especially when the clock is ticking.
 But these tips will help you stay on track as you complete your applications and meet important deadlines!

 Do read directions.
 Pay attention to the instructions for each application.
-For example, directions usually specify a minimum and a maximum number of words for essays and short answers.
+For example, directions usually specify a minimum and maximum number of words for essays and short answers.

 Don't rush or work on automatic pilot.
 Slow down.
 Rushing through your application can cause you to skip key sections and overlook typos and spelling errors.
 Write your essay and short answers in separate documents that you can proof and spell check before adding them to your application.